 Honesty is to communication what multiplication is to calculus.
 If you can’t be honest, you can’t communicate.
 Honesty is the minimum, not the maximum; there is more to communication than just honesty.

 “Communication is rule #1 of a polyamorous relationship.”

-It's something you'll hear in the poly community so often, it's become a mantra.
+It’s something you’ll hear in the poly community so often it’s become a mantra.
 And rightly so; communication is arguably the single best indicator of the health of any romantic relationship, monogamous or polyamorous.
-A relationship which lacks good communication is built on a foundation that's fundamentally flawed, and a relationship whose members lack good communication skills is a relationship that has problems from the very beginning.
+A relationship that lacks good communication is built on a foundation that’s fundamentally flawed, and a relationship whose members lack good communication skills is a relationship that has problems from the very beginning.

 Few people really talks about how to build good communication, though, and that’s unfortunate, because good communication is trickier than it sounds.
 (I’ve already written an essay about the ways communication can go wrong in my journal; this is more of a practical guide.)

 There’s more to communication than opening your mouth and saying what’s on your mind.
 Effective communication starts with understanding what’s on your mind, particularly if you’re trying to solve a problem.
 It’s not just enough to say “I feel uncomfortable about this” or “I’m feeling upset about that” or “I don’t want you to do this;” real communication requires understanding what’s at the root of those feelings and desires.

 Now, hold on, smart guy!
 If I’m feeling something, I should be able to say so, without all this analysis crap!

 Of course.
 But once you’ve said what’s on your mind, what comes next?

 There are people who believe it ends there.
 “I’ve said what I have to say; now it’s up to my partner to behave accordingly.”
 This isn’t communication; in fact, this closes the door on communication, because it gives your partner no way to continue, short of doing whatever it is you want him to do.